 “Reliance has been placed on Sri Nasiruddin v.
 State Transport Appellate Tribunal, (1975) 2 SCC 671.
 The word ‘or’ was given grammatical meaning.
-It was held that the word ‘or’ cannot be read as ‘and’.
+It was held, the word ‘or’ cannot be read as ‘and’.
 They should be considered in an ordinary sense.
-If two different interpretations are possible, the Court will adopt that which is just, reasonable and sensible.”
+If two different interpretations are possible, Court will adopt that which is just, reasonable and sensible.”

 – Hon’ble Justice Arun Mishra, Indore Development Authority v.
 Manohar Lal, [Special Leave Petition (Civil) Nos.
 9036-9038 of 2016].